Colourful Tshechu – A Visit to Bhutan Mask Festivals

 Tshechus are public services and participating already means to receive a blessing and the Bhutan-wide propagated happiness.
 Understandably, whole families, young and old, gather at those Tshechus to receive that higher goodwill.
 Consequently, a Tshechu is also celebrated off the dances, when all visitors wrap themselves in the finest traditional robes.
 That’s by the way also the official dress code.

 A Tshechu can last several days.
 At the end relics often get unveiled.
 Its position is easily recognisable by the long queue of waiting people.
 The central element and thread of a Tshechu are the masters wearing red masks.
 They critically observe each dance and intervene corrective especially during the dress rehearsals.
-Throughout the actual Tshechu, they primarily act as clowns making jokes with and parting the audience from their cash.
+Throughout the actual Tshechu, they primarily act as clowns making penis-based jokes with and parting the audience from their cash.
+Yes, Bhutan nourishs and cherishs a potent phallus cult.

 Strangely enough, Bhutan – compared to Nepal, for example, and from the point of view of a Western tourist – is often, not to say very often, about money.
 Hence I make fun posing with one of the red masked clowns.
 He with cash in his hand, me with a credit card.
 Fortunately, only cash counts as otherwise my credit card would get kidnapped quickly.
 The grannies next to us are amused by that, but so far, they have been asked to pay up once only…